 - Toast the pecans in a dry saute pan over medium heat until they are fragrant.

 - In the mean time, peel your apples and chop them into 1/4 squares and add them to a measuring cup.
 When you have filled the cup, transfer the chopped apples to a gallon-sized ziplock bag.
 Do that 3 times for your 3 cups of apples.

 - The nuts should get toasted before you’ve finished with the apples.
 So remove the nuts from the heat and set them aside to cool off.
 Once you’re done with the apples, chop the nuts and add them to the ziplock bag.

-- Gently toss the apples and nuts so they’re fairly mixed together.
+- Gently toss the apples, nuts and the 2nd 2 tspns of cinnamon, so they’re all fairly mixed together.

 - Now empty your apple mix to the cake batter and fold them into the mix.
 Don’t over mix though.
 When you combine them you’ll be able to tell if it’s mixed together enough.
 Over mixing will smash your apples too much and that will affect the texture of your cake after it’s baked.

 - Pour half of the batter into the bundt pan.